shoma-mano/chibinuxt/docs/src/10-minimum-example/040-router.md

 ## Next, create a router.ts

-We created routes in pages directory, but we need to define routes manually for now.
+We will make feature to automatically make routes from pages directory in the future, but we need to define routes manually for now.
+In Sever Side, we can not use createWebHistory, so we need switch history based on `import.meta.server`.

 `router.ts`